dev-guy/geo/README.md

 Resources:

 - Using Ash with a custom supervised GenServer
-- Defining custom resource actions including manual reads and map actions
+- Defining custom resource actions including manual reads and generic
 - Reuable attribute definitions via macros
 - NOT NULL columns (slug) that are computed via a custom change if not provided
 - Seeding data using bulk upsert